Roy Del Ruth: Later career

 Del Ruth was the second highest paid director in Hollywood during the period 1932 to 1941 according to Box Office and Exhibitor magazine.
 Del Ruth was one of seven directors on the successful Ziegfeld Follies (1946), which featured an all-star cast of Fred Astaire, Lucille Ball, Fanny Brice, Judy Garland, Gene Kelly, Lena Horne, Red Skelton, and William Powell.
 From there, he helmed the cheerfully ambitious Christmas-themed comedy It Happened on 5th Avenue (1947), an appealing entertainment that was compared to It's a Wonderful Life (1946).
 The comedy stars Don DeFore and Ann Harding.

 Del Ruth next directed The Babe Ruth Story (1948), with Babe Ruth played by William Bendix.
 Bending historical truths lest he offend, Del Ruth's biopic was rushed through production amidst news of the ailing Ruth's declining health.
 Del Ruth remained unsatisfied with the results, and the film received largely negative reviews from critics.
 He directed George Raft again in the noir crime drama Red Light (1949), Milton Berle and Virginia Mayo in the comedy Always Leave Them Laughing (1949), and James Cagney in the vibrant The West Point Story (1950).
 Two Doris Day musicals, On Moonlight Bay and Starlift (both 1951), Stop, You're Killing Me (1952) and the military musical About Face (1953) followed.

 He went on to direct Jane Powell and Gordon MacRae in Three Sailors and a Girl (1953), He then took a short excursion into the initially short-lived 3D process with a horror film starring Karl Malden Phantom of the Rue Morgue (1954).
 Away from the director's chair for the next five years, Del Ruth returned to helm the horror picture The Alligator People (1959), a bizarre tale about humans being partially transformed into alligators in the Deep South.
 After his film Why Must I Die?
 (1960), Del Ruth retired.

 Death

 Roy Del Ruth died on April 27, 1961, at 67 years of age from a heart attack and was interred in the San Fernando Mission Cemetery in Mission Hills, Los Angeles, California.
+He is buried next to his wife, actress Winnie Lightner.